nautobot/nautobot/nautobot/docs/user-guide/administration/guides/permissions.md

 # Permissions

 Nautobot provides an object-based permissions framework, which replace's Django's built-in permissions model.
 Object-based permissions enable an administrator to grant users or groups the ability to perform an action on arbitrary subsets of objects in Nautobot, rather than all objects of a certain type.
-For example, it is possible to grant a user permission to view only sites within a particular region, or to modify only VLANs with a numeric ID within a certain range.
+For example, it is possible to grant a user permission to view only locations within a particular location type, or to modify only VLANs with a numeric ID within a certain range.

 See the documentation on [user permissions](../../platform-functionality/users/objectpermission.md).